cenekp74/rust-calculator/README.md

 v = constant (a floating point number for now)

 ## Frontend
-The frontend part is implemented using pure html/js/css.
+The frontend part is implemented using Tauri and pure html/js/css.
 The desing is heavily inspired by windows calculator.

 ## TODO
 - [x] error handling